rage/programming-23/data/part-12/3-functional-programming.md

 </sample-output>

-Let's take a closer look at what is happening here.
+Let's take a closer look at what's happening here.
 The `reduce` function takes three arguments: a function, a series of items, and an initial value.
 In this case, the series is a list of integers, and as we are calculating a sum, a suitable initial value is zero.

 The first argument is a function, which represents the operation we want to perform on each item.
 Here the function is an anonymous lambda function: